mustafamagdy/ecommerce/backend/tasks.md

   [x] can send multiple payments in the same endpoint
   - BUG: if order with customer call failed, a customer will be added anyway, do validation first
 - Permissions
-  - call an endpoint with higher permission for 1 time operation
+  [x] call an endpoint with higher permission for 1 time operation
-  - login as admin for some tenant
+  - login as admin for another tenant (open new private window and pass jwt token)
   - cancel payment/all payments for order
   - permission can be scoped on specific data (like one cash box => all invoices to that cash box, or multiple subscriptions => can only manage those)
+- Predefined roles
 - Subscriptions
   - ending notification
     - Tenant